kellydunn/golang-geo/README.md

 ## using SQL

 The project is configured to connect to a SQL database by reading a `config/geo.yml` file in the root level of your project.
-If it does not exist, it will use a Default SQL configuration that will use the postgres driver as described by [lib/pq](http://github.com/lib/pq) as a user named "postgres" with a password "postgres".
+If it does not exist, it will use a Default SQL configuration that will use the postgres driver as described by [lib/pq](http://github.com/lib/pq).
+The Default SQL configuration will attempt to connect as a user named "postgres" and with the password "postgres" to a database named "points".

 If you want to supply a custom database conifguration, feel free to do so by using the template below: